Some notes on Lamperti's recurrence of stochastic sequences: Introduction

 Then the stochastic sequence is recurrent.
 If instead for some $\theta>1$ and almost all large $x$,

 then the stochastic sequence is transient. \end{thm}

-Unfortunately, this quite general Theorem \ref{thm_Lamperti} fails to address the question about recurrence or transience for many stochastic systems, in which $\underline{\mu}(x)\neq\overline{\mu}(x)$ or/and $\underline{v}(x)\neq\overline{v}(x)$ for all large $x$, and even for Markov chains with the similar setting.
-For instance, we tested the two examples considered in \cite[Sect.
-4]{A}, and for both of them, despite of their clarity, Theorem \ref{thm_Lamperti} does not give any answer.
-Therefore, we will only discuss its corollary given below, the proof of which was based on Doob's convergence theorem for semimartingales \cite[Chapt.
+Unfortunately, this quite general Theorem \ref{thm_Lamperti} addresses the question about recurrence or transience for a small class of stochastic sequences, in which $\underline{\mu}(x)\neq\overline{\mu}(x)$ or/and $\underline{v}(x)\neq\overline{v}(x)$ for all large $x$.
+We tested the two examples considered in \cite[Sect.
+4]{A}, and for both of them, despite of their clarity, Theorem \ref{thm_Lamperti} did not give any answer.
+Therefore, we will only discuss its corollary given below, the proof of which given in \cite{L} was based on Doob's convergence theorem for semimartingales \cite[Chapt.
 7]{D}.